Are Allbirds really the world’s most comfortable sneaker? I wore them in for a few weeks to find out.

 these shoes feel more like slippers than sneakers.

 Now, this has upsides and downsides.
 The upsides, well, it feels like you’re walking around town in slippers.
 It feels like a naughty secret, like you should be wearing these shoes with pyjamas, like they’re only for indoor use, but no. They’re outdoor shoes.
-There’s not a lot of structure there aren’t even any seams on the inside of the shoes to cause irritation, which is very unusual for a sneaker.
+There’s not a lot of structure and there aren’t even any seams on the inside of the shoes to cause irritation, which is very unusual for a sneaker.

 The Wool Runners should not be run in.
 Too squishy, too little ankle support, and too little arch support.

-In fact, plenty of people who have flat arches find they need to put in their own insoles with these shoes.
+Plenty of people who have flat arches find they need to put in their own insoles with these shoes.
 I’m not complaining, I’m just saying that when you get the delight of a soft and pillowy sole, the laws of physics also mean it’s a bit unstable.

 So, people are not far off the mark when they say it’s like walking around in a pair of slippers.
 That’s exactly what a lot of people want, and if that’s you, then that’s great, buy yourself a pair!
 I like ’em.
 Just remember they’re not high performance shoes.
-But they’re more comfy than high performance shoes.
-Have I said that enough?

 [Related: Check out my Nisolo review, maybe the most ethical boot manufacturer]